-DELEGATION DELEGATIONS NOT SPECIFICALLY ADDRESSED IN UNIT SPECIFIC REGULATIONS UNIT/ MANAGEMENT AREA SPECIES DELEGATED OFFICIAL - AUTHORITY DELEGATED Kenai National Will DLIFE R EFUGE M AN NAGER Unit 15B and 15C Moose Set Federal Subsistence harvest quotas, close, reopen and adjust seasons, adjust harvest and possession limits to include antler restrictions for moose.
-May also close Federal public lands to the take of this species by all users.
-TOGIAK NATIONAL W ILDLIFE R EFUGE M ANAGER Unit 17A Moose Open up to 31 day season between December 1 and January 31, close the season, set harvest limit including any sex restrictions.
-TOGIAK NATIONAL W ILDLIFE R EFUGE M ANAGER Unit 17A Caribou Within all drainages west of Right Hand Point, open and close the season, set harvest limit including any sex restrictions.
+DELEGATIONS NOT SPECIFICALLY ADDRESSED IN UNIT SPECIFIC REGULATIONS

+UNIT/ SPECIES DELEGATED OFFICIAL - AUTHORITY DELEGATED MANAGEMENT AREA

+Togiak National Wildlife Refuge Manager Unit 17A Moose Open up to 31 day season between December 1 and the last day of February, close the season and set harvest limit.
 Unit 17A remainder, Unit 17C remainder Caribou Open and close the season, set the harvest limit, and identify the hunt area for the may-be-announced season.
-YUKON DELTA NATION IAL WILDLIFE REFU JGE M ANAGER Unit 18 Moose Close the season, determine annual harvest quotas.
-TOGIAK NATIONAL W ILDLIFE R EFUGE M A ANAGER Unit 17A - all drainages west of Right Hand Point Caribou Open and close the season and set the harvest limit, including any sex restrictions.
-Unit 17A remainder and 17C remainder Caribou Open and close the season, set the harvest limit and identify the hunt area for the may-be-announced season in Unit 17A remainder and 17C remainder.
-Unit 17A and 17C - that portion consisting of the Nushagak Peninsula south of the Igushik River, Tuklung River and Tuklung Hills, west to Tvativak Bay Caribou Determine the harvest quota and set the harvest limit, and determine the number of permits to be issued.
-Unit 17A Moose Open a season of up to 31 days between December 1 and the last day of February, close a season, and set the harvest limit.
-DENALI NATIONAL PA Denali National Park and Preserve Superintendent Unit 19C within Denali National Park and Preserve Sheep Open and close the community harvest season and set the annual harvest quotas for the community hunt for sheep by the residents of Nikolai on lands in the Denali Park and Preserve portion of Unit 19C, excluding lands within Denali National Park as they existed prior to Dec.
-2, 1980.
-Koyukuk/Nowitna/Innoko National Wildlife Refuge Manager Units 20 and 21 Moose Issue three permits for the Nuchalawoyya Potlatch.
+Unit 17A - all drainages west of Right Hand Point Caribou Open and close the season and set the harvest limit, including any sex restrictions.
+Unit 17A and 17C - that portion consisting of the Nushagak Peninsula south of the Igushik River, Tuklung River and Tuklung Hills, west to Tvativak Bay Caribou Determine the harvest quota and set the harvest limit, determine the number of permits to be issued, and close the season.
+Unit 18 - Goodnews River drainage and south to the Unit 18 boundary.
+Moose Close the Sept.
+1 - 30 season, open and close a season between Dec.
+1 and the last day of February, set harvest restrictions, and harvest quotas.
+YUKON DELTA NATION Unit 18 Moose Close the season, determine annual harvest quotas.
+Denali National Pa RK AND PRESERVE SUPERINTENDENT Unit 19C within Denali National Park and Preserve Sheep Open and close the community harvest season and set the annual harvest quotas for the community hunt for sheep by the residents of Nikolai on lands in the Denali Park and Preserve portion of Unit 19C, excluding lands within Denali National Park as they existed prior to Dec.
+2, 1980. Κογυκυκ/Νοωιτνα/Ι LWILDLIFE REFUGE MANAGER Units 20 and 21 Moose Issue three permits for the Nuchalawoyya Potlatch.
 Unit 21 Moose Issue three permits for the Kaltag/Nulato Stickdance.
+Unit 21B - downstream from and including the Little Mud River Drainage Moose Set season opening and closing dates for a to-be-announced season between Dec.
+1 and Mar.
+31. Unit 21D north of the Yukon River and east of the Koyukuk River Caribou Set harvest limit and announce season dates for the winter season.
+BERING LAND BRIDGE NATIONAL PRESE RVE Unit 22 Moose and Muskox Issue permits to take one moose and one muskox for the Kingikmiut Dance Festival.
+Unit 22D that portion within the Kuzitrin River drainages Muskox Close the season, determine annual quotas, the number of permits to be issued, and the method of permit allocation.

-A indicates that additional management actions may be taken by the Federal in-season manager.
+A A indicates that additional management actions may be taken by the Federal in-season manager.
 If you are planning to hunt on Federal land, consult the Delegation of Authority Table beginning on page 136 for details.
 Calling the in-season manager is advisable as in-season closures can occur at any time and may not be reflected in this regulatory publication.